MichaelSopko/medCRM/README.md

 4. Each patient will have many Therapists
 4. Each patient will have many treatment series
 5. Each treatment series will have many treatments

+#additions

+1. Clinic
+a.
+Name - Mandatory, a valid string
+b.
+Address - Mandatory, a valid string
+c.
+Telephone - Not mandatory, a valid phone pattern
+d.
+Fax - Not mandatory, a valid phone pattern
+e.
+Email - Not mandatory, a valid email address

+2. Therapist
+a.
+First Name - Mandatory, a valid string
+b.
+Last Name - Mandatory, a valid string
+c.
+Phone - mandatory
+d.
+License Number - mandatory - only numbers
+e.
+Email - mandatory
+f.
+Date Of Birth - mandatory - a nice but not too fancy date picker can be nice but also an option to enter the date manually
+g.
+A list of related patients - Not mandatory when creating, will be editable later.
+(An option to add\remove therapists)

+3. Patient
+a.
+First Name - Mandatory
+b.
+Last Name - Mandatory
+c.
+Phone - Mandatory
+d.
+Date Of Birth - Mandatory
+e.
+Related Person: At least 1
+Could be an option between: Father, Mother, Other + description Will have a phone number and email
+Each pateint can have as many related persons
+f.
+Health Maintenance - Clalit, Maccabi, Meuhedet, Leumit, Private
+g.
+File Upload - An option to upload files + file description
+h.
+A list of related Therapists

+4. Treatments
+Note: Each treatment will be a part of a treatments series.
+Meaning, when a new patient is added to the system, we can define a new series of treatments and define the number of treatments in the series.
+Afterwards we'll fill the series with treatments.
+Each treatment will have:

+- A patient: Selection between all the patients in the clinic, could be more than 1
+- A therapist: Selection between all the therapists in the clinic, could be more than 1
+a.
+Date and time
+b.
+Treatment target - Text field
+c.
+Treatment method - Text field
+d.
+Treatment process - Text field
+f.
+Parents guidance - Text field
+g.
+Next treatment remarks - Text field